- Ph.D., M.A., The University of Chicago

 - Greco-Roman and Early Christian education

 Allison L. Gray, Ph.D., studies the New Testament and early Christian literature of the first four centuries CE.
 Her current research focuses on tales about saints, martyrs, and miracle workers, and she examines how biographers adopt and adapt features of Greco-Roman literature from their contemporary world to present Christianity to a variety of readers.
-She is more broadly interested in the many ways early Christian writers (including the evangelists) thought about education and the ongoing role of texts in shaping religious people and Christian communities.
+She is more broadly interested in the many ways early Christian writers (including the evangelists) thought about education and the ongoing role of texts in shaping religious people and religious communities.
 What work did ancient authors think their stories could accomplish?
 How do religious communities today use stories to describe or motivate social change?

 Forthcoming “Marriage, New Testament,” entry for De Gruyter’s Encyclopedia of the Bible and its Reception.